OusmBlueNinja/BlocksOS/README.md

-hen you start the main.py it will ask for a password its is by default 1234 but you can change it in the code
+when you start the main.py it will ask for a password its is by default 1234 but you can change it in the code

-if you make any apps for the os you can put them in the apps folder
+if you make any apps for the os you can put them in the main folder

-you have to do load.v1.0 to load the commands
+if you make an app and put it in the folder that you put all the files in the eyther do rom/exe then type the file name or just type the file name in the prompt and it will launch

+do file.print then type in noob.txt for noob emote thing

 the commands are